 That’s why this article scares the heck out of me.
 I live in Colorado where almost everyone is a runner, rock climber, biker and/or fitness junkie.
 These people pop physical activities like I stupidly popped caffeine pills when I was in college (and fatigued my adrenal glands).
 If they are feeling fatigued, the last thing I want is them reading Good Housekeeping and going out for their 3rd run of the day because they are tired.
 Seriously… There are a lot of fitness junkies here and the last thing their adrenals need is more of the same.

-Yes, gentle physical activity may still be beneficial for them, but gentle during adrenal stress or fatigue is key.
+Yes, gentle physical activity may still be beneficial for them, but gentle during HPA axis dysfunction is key.
 Let me repeat… Gentle… Walking, gentle yoga, stretching… not a long run.
 If you are experiencing fatigue and feel more tired after physical activity, not more energized, than you need to knock it back a peg and decrease the level of physical activity—not increase it.

 So how do you know whether you have fatigue or tiredness?
 You can work with a practitioner to run tests to determine where in the tired to fatigued spectrum you are.
-You may have adrenal stress, adrenal fatigue, chronic fatigue syndrome, fibromyalgia, hypothyroidism, blood sugar issues, digestive problems or other concerns that are compounding your lack of energy.
+You may have HPA dysfunction, chronic fatigue syndrome, fibromyalgia, hypothyroidism, blood sugar issues, digestive problems or other concerns that are compounding your lack of energy.
 I am glad to do a complimentary phone consult with you to discuss your low energy and see if I or someone I know could be of help.
-Just go to the “contact me” page.
 It is essential that you figure out whether you are fatigued or just tired, because these are different messages that your body is telling you.

 And be aware..
 There are no quick fixes and pop culture tends to conflate “tiredness” with “fatigue.”
 They are not the same!